Parmelia ernstiae: Taxonomy

 The lichen was described as a new species in 2002 by lichenologists Tassilo Feuerer and Arne Thell.
 The type specimen was collected from the trunk of European ash (Fraxinus excelsior) in Germany.
 It is a member of the Parmelia saxatilis species complex; it can be distinguished from that species by its strongly pruinose thallus and isidia.
 Another member of this complex is Parmelia serrana.

-Distribution
+Habitat and distribution

-First reported in Germany, Parmelia ernstiae has since been recorded Fennoscandia, including Denmark, southern Finland, and southwestern Sweden.
+Parmelia ernstiae is widely distributed in Europe and has been recorded in Fennoscandia, including Denmark, southern Finland, and southwestern Sweden.
 It was reported as new to Norway in 2019, the same year it was reported from Belarus.
 The eastern limits of its distribution extend to Bosnia-Herzegovina, the Czech Republic, and eastern Germany.
-Parmelia ernstiae typically grows on tree bark, although a single specimen from Denmark has been found growing on rock.
-Other than the substrate, it is morphologically and chemically identical to individuals that grow on bark.
+In 2023, P. ernstiae was reported for the first time from Madeira, an archipelago of Portugal, expanding its known distribution to the Macaronesian region.